ojacques/hubot-api-ai-poc/README.md

-# Conversational UX for Hubit with API.AI
+# Conversational UX for Hubot with API.AI

 This hubot script adds conversational user experience with API.AI as back-end.